 But that’s too much for one job title, so they’re simply called “teachers.”

-“Early childhood educators are the designers of the future,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.
+“Early childhood educators are the designers of the future,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools®.
 “Every child has the possibility to do amazing things when they grow up, if they have the opportunity, skills and nurturing they need — and that’s what early childhood educators provide.”

-What teachers do: Parent Communicator
+What they do: Parent Communicator